 A virtual assistant business is one of the easiest, quickest, and low-cost businesses to start.

 A VA business is easy to set up because it draws from administrative and creative skills you likely already have from other job experiences, your career, or your university.

 A virtual assistant business is also quick to start because you basically offer a list of services in exchange for a set rate.
 In terms of cost, you often don’t need to purchase a single thing to get your VA business up and running.
 You can probably capitalize on the technology and equipment you have in your house already!

 Even if you’ve never heard of virtual assistants before, I will take you step-by-step through setting up your very own VA business, and show you how FreshBooks can accelerate your growth so that you see success sooner.

 What Is a Virtual Assistant?

 We aren’t talking Alexa or Siri here.
 The term virtual assistant can cover a wide range of services, niches, and specialties—from administrative, to creative, to management, and more!
 If there is a need, there is a way for you to make money as a virtual assistant.

 As a virtual assistant, you can offer any service you like for any business you choose.
-Anything that you could do virtually for a small business, could technically fall under the “virtual assistant” umbrella.
+Anything that you could do online and from a remote location for your clients?
+It could technically fall under the “virtual assistant” umbrella.

-Generally, we know more and more business tasks — appointment management, billing, email communication, document preparation, project management – are happening on the cloud.
+Generally, we know more and more business and administrative tasks—appointment management, billing, email communication, document preparation, project management—are happening on the cloud.
 There is simply no longer a need to be strapped to an office or desk—which makes them prime candidates to tackle as virtual assistant tasks.

 Most assistants already work with executives who are constantly on the go—and virtual communication and online work have always been a reality for professionals who work in assistant positions.
 So why not make the entire role virtual?

 There are a variety of virtual assistant jobs available.
 Many virtual assistants start out as generalists, offering administrative skills like answering customer service emails or assisting with data entry projects.